evo8fx/magento-datadog-logger/README.md

 * __Index Label Suffix:__ When creating a new index to log to, Advanced Logger will attempt to create an index named `magento_log_[SUFFIX]`.
 If left blank, the index name will imaginatively default to the word `default` creating the index name `magento_log_default`.
 You have the opportunity here to have separate index names for different sites or even different store views in Magento 2.

-#### Connection

-* __Hosts:__ Here you can specify the hosts passed to the Elasticsearch PHP module (https://github.com/elastic/elasticsearch-php).
-A comma separated list (avoid spaces here) will set-up multiple hosts.
-Your entry should conform to the following format: `host:port,host:port.` User names and passwords would also be included in the hosts for HTTP Auth.

-> Examples:
->
-> For HTTP Auth use the following format: `http://user:pass@1.2.3.4:9200`
->
-> For SSL the following format: `https://1.2.3.4:9200`
->
-> If you need to specify a certificate file, then please add this via the command line like so:
->
-> `bin/magento config:set advanced_logger/elasticsearch/cafile /full/path/to/ca.pem`.
->
-> This will be passed on to the `elastic/elasticsearch-php` module but please note, secure connections to Elasticsearch are not yet fully tested within the context of this module.

 ## Datadog Logger